Teuton-Roy/JobApplication/README.md

 1. GET /companies -> get all the companies --> created
 2. PUT /companies/{id} -> update a specific company by ID
+3. POST /companies -> create a new company